HumanityReport.com

 Climate & Existential Anxiety[30]

-39% of young people (16-25) say climate fears affect their decision to have children.
+39% of young people (16-25) say climate fears affect their decision to have children[30].
+UNFPA: 1 in 5 globally cite climate as reason not to have children[2].
 "Why bring kids into a dying world?" is now mainstream

 Social Atomization[31]